 Your kids may not necessarily get to your banker to learn how to save there are several other ways to do it, utilizing the use of technology.

-Acorn is a micro investing app that helps people save and invest.
-This type of app can help you anyone start investing even without a prior knowledge or experience.
-Children can have investment account with this platform, it also enables savings and budgeting, a real smart package for anyone to manage finance.
+Acorn is a micro-investing app that helps people save and invest money.
+You can make an initial deposit and contribute a specific amount daily, weekly, monthly, or annually for several years and you will earn a 6% interest on the total amount at the end of every year.
+This type of app can help anyone start investing even without prior knowledge or experience.
+Children can have an investment account with this app, it also enables savings and budgeting, a real smart package for anyone to manage finance.

 It is important to note that the first thing kids learn is what they see their parents or other adults around them do.
 You would be able to teach your children financial smartness if you have good personal financial management.